fcrepo4-labs/fcrepo4-tests/README.md

 ### version\_tests.sh
 1. Create a container
-2. Check for versions of the container
+1. Check for versions of the container
+1. Enable versioning on the container
+1. Create a version of the container with existing body
-3. Create a version of the container (version1)
+1. Create a version of the container with specific datetime
-4. Try to create another version with the same label
+1. Try to create a version of the container with the same datetime
-5. Update the container with a PATCH request
+1. Update the container with a PATCH request
-6. Create another version of the container (version2)
+1. Create another version of the container with existing body
+1. Count number of versions
-7. Try to delete the current version
+1. Try to PATCH a version
-8. Revert to the previous version (version1)
-9. Delete the newer version (version2)
+1. Delete a version
+1. Count number of versions again

 ### indirect\_tests.sh
 1. Create a pcdm:Object